10-Q 1 dibs-20230331.htm 10-Q dibs-20230331

 Description of Business

 1stdibs.com, Inc. (“1stDibs” or the “Company”) is one of the world’s leading online marketplaces for connecting design lovers with many of the best sellers and makers of vintage & antique furniture, contemporary furniture, home décor, jewelry, watches, art, and fashion.
-The Company’s thoroughly vetted seller base, in-depth editorial content, and custom-built technology platform create trust in the Company’s brand and facilitate high-consideration purchases of luxury design products online.
+The Company’s thoroughly vetted seller base, in-depth marketing content, and custom-built technology platform create trust in the Company’s brand and facilitate high-consideration purchases of luxury design products online.
 By disrupting the way these items are bought and sold, 1stDibs is both expanding access to, and growing the market for, luxury design products.

 The Company was incorporated in the state of Delaware on March 10, 2000 and is headquartered in New York, NY.